Pesticide Clean Day – May 3, 2022 – Houston County

 Wednesday, April 13

-Multiple dates are available for our grower’s convenience and due to the size limitations of our meeting space.
+Multiple dates have been available for our grower’s convenience and due to the size limitations of our meeting space.
 To register or if you have any questions please call UGA Extension Thomas County.

 For information on how to apply for a Private Pesticide Applicators License please visit: https://extension.uga.edu/content/dam/extension/programs-and-services/pesticide-safety-education/documents/Step-by-Step_PAT_Course_Ordering_Instructions_Aug%2020.pdf